 If the error returns within a day or two after fixing it, the cause is usually one of three things.
 First, check whether you’re using a VPN.
 VPNs route your traffic through different servers, and Disney+‘s DRM system sometimes misidentifies VPN exit nodes as unauthorized proxies.
 Turn off the VPN, restart Disney+, and see if the error disappears.

 Second, check whether Disney+ is actually down.
 Visit Disney+‘s Help Center or search “Disney+ down” on social media.
-Error 41 is almost always a local issue, but a server outage does occasionally cause it for large numbers of users simultaneously.
+Disney’s status page states that error 41 is classified as a client-side connectivity error, not a server outage code, so a service disruption rarely causes it for large numbers of users simultaneously.
 The Downdetector Disney+ page shows real-time outage reports.

 #Bottom Line